NARENDRA531/openshift-aug-2023/Day1/README.md

 ## What is Hypervisor?
 - Hypervisor is nothing but Virtualization Technology
 - Virtualization technolgy is hardware + software technology
+- this type of virtualization is considered as heavy weight virtualization as each VM must be allocated with dedicated CPU cores, RAM and storage
 - General Purpose Processors
   - AMD
     - Virtualization feature - AMD-V